Pravin Togadia: Activism

 After the December 2002 elections, however, Modi dropped Zadafia from his council of ministers, signaling to Togadia that his interference in government would not be welcome.
-Modi's biographer Andy Marino states that, while Modi took the blame for the 2002 riots, he knew the culpability of Togadia and the VHP.
-Togadia is reported to have complained after the elections that Modi was garnering all the "credit" for the riots whereas it was his men that did all the killing.
+Modi's biographer, Andy Marino, states that while Modi took the blame for the 2002 riots, he was aware of Togadia's and the VHP's culpability.
+Togadia is reported to have complained after the elections that Modi was receiving all the "credit" for the riots, even though it was his men who carried out the killings.
 During his second term of office, Modi took action against VHP interests and activists, both out of his own initiative as well as due to pressure from the Supreme Court.

 Togadia in turn ridiculed Modi's efforts to reach out to Muslims through his sadbhavana initiatives.
 The influence of Togadia and the VHP in Gujarat fell steeply.

 Gordhan Zadaphia subsequently floated a new political party, Mahagujarat Janata Party (MJP) during the 2007 assembly elections in Gujarat, later merged into the Gujarat Parivartan Party (GPP) of former chief minister Keshubhai Patel.
 During the 2012 assembly elections, Togadia and VHP activists campaigned hard for the Gujarat Parivartan Party against the BJP.
 Despite all efforts, Zadaphia and his whole team lost the 2012 elections.
 The VHP support for Zadafia ended up strengthening Narendra Modi's anti-hardline Hindutva image.

 In October 2003, Ashok Singhal signalled his retirement due to ill health and Togadia was informally appointed as the leader of VHP.
 The formal appointment as the International Working President (the top executive position) was made in 2011.

 Togadia is frequently noted for making inflammatory speeches and holding trishul deeksha (trident distribution) ceremonies for VHP and Bajrang Dal activists.
 In April 2010, he launched the Hindu Helpline network, which is reported to have grown to 50 cities by August 2014.

 Togadia resigned as international working president of the VHP in April 2018, after a candidate he supported lost an internal election to the post of VHP President.
-He then launched a new organisation, the Antarrashtriya Hindu Parishad, with a stated commitment to an ideology based on Hindu nationalis.
+He then launched a new organisation, the Antarrashtriya Hindu Parishad, with a stated commitment to an ideology based on Hindu nationalism.
 According to the Hindustan Times, sources within the Sangh Parivar stated that Togadia's frequent criticism of Modi and of the Modi government had caused people within the Sangh Parivar to agitate for his removal.